stevensonmt/genetic_algorithms_in_elixir/notes.md

 In implementing cycle crossover it does not seem that gene data structure needs to be an ordered list in the sense of "sorted list" but rather a list in which order of elements is relevant.
 Indexable structures like arrays or maps of %{index => value} could be used as well.

+# Chapter 7 Preventing Premature Convergence

+First, let me say I am too immature for this thread title.

+* `Integer.undigits/2` is much nicer than the provided key generation implementation
+* Errata: fitness fun target is a charlist but passed to String.jaro_distance, therefore needs to be a string.

 ## Footnotes

 [^1]: This is the point my background gets in the way of the metaphor.